 More and more buildings and houses have electronic devices that allow for a more efficient and comfortable home: thermoregulation, sophisticated security systems, all kind of automations, remote controllers, energy management systems, several interconnected devices…There is no doubt in there being a trend for domotised homes which will increase, given how these technologies mean an important improvement in the quality of life.

 Lightning rods must undergo periodic inspections and maintenance, as indicated by national and international regulations (UNE21186, NF-C 17 102, IEC EN 62305).
-These periodical lightning rod inspections enable to detect deviations from reference standards or anomalies in the installation caused by environmental conditions, such as corrosion, incorrect handling, or other circumstances, such as expansions of the building where the lightning rod is located.
+These periodic inspections of the lightning rod allow the detection of deviations from the reference standards or anomalies in the installation caused by environmental conditions such as corrosion, incorrect handling such as sectioning or robberies, or other circumstances such as expansions of the building where the lightning rod is located.

 Lightning causes significant damages and losses all around the world, especially in those areas with high frequency of thunderstorms or during the summer months.
 It is estimated that there are about 2,000 active storms every day and that approximately 40 lightning bolts per second on Earth, which means about 1200 million strikes per year.
 Some researches suggests that there could be an increase in electrical storms due to climate change and pollution.